Shubham8-hub/STM32F103C8T6-Peripheral/README.md

 - When the Button of Bluepill1 is pressed the LED connected to the Bluepill2 is performing blinking operation as per the data send over the CAN bus, and viceversa.

 ** Refer "multican.pdf" Schematic for connection **
+# NOTE - Common Ground is required for CAN communication if power supply is used
+        - Provide 5V for MCP2551 for CAN communication or else CAN will not send the data on the bus.